-- If clothing is worn with rips, holes, tears (above the knee), all holes must be permanently patched with fabric meeting dress code standards.
-Underwear, leggings, or shorts under pants with holes do not meet dress code requirements. - Baggy and oversized clothing - Pajamas or similar styles - Revealing, immodest - Clothing or tattoos with writings, numbers, pictures, graphics, monograms, symbols or drawings, that promotes: - Gang/cult memberships or activity - Trademarks, slogans, or advertising advocating the use of alcohol, tobacco, drugs, drug paraphernalia, or other unlawful activity - Discrimination based upon cultural, religious, racial or sexual orientations - Clothing or jewelry deemed a safety risk or unlawful (see Discipline Code) - Pants, shirts, coats, or clothing of any kind touching the ground - Hair of any style that is disruptive to the learning environment - Headwear (caps, scarves, bandanas, sunglasses, hoods, etc.) at anytime inside the building - Any objects in pierced body parts other than the ear.
-Spikes, gauges, etc. are not allowed. - Writing on rear of pants or shorts
+- If clothing is worn with rips, holes, tears (above the knee), all holes must be permanently filled with fabric meeting dress code standards.
+Underwear cannot be visible under pants or shorts with holes above the knee. - Baggy and oversized clothing - Pajamas or similar styles - Revealing, immodest - Clothing or tattoos with writings, numbers, pictures, graphics, monograms, symbols or drawings, that promotes: - o Gang/cult memberships or activity - Trademarks, slogans, or advertising advocating the use of alcohol, tobacco, drugs, drug paraphernalia, or other unlawful activity - Discrimination based upon cultural, religious, racial or sexual orientations - Clothing or jewelry deemed a safety risk or unlawful (see Discipline Code) - Headwear (caps, scarves, bandanas, sunglasses, hoods, etc.) at anytime inside the building - Any objects in pierced body parts other than the ear and/or one side of the nose (One small stud in nose is allowed only).
+Stretchers, spikes or tunnels are not allowed.
+Any holes in ear lobes must be plugged for safety reasons. - Writing on rear of pants or shorts